 - Feed your dog his meals in the crate.
 Your dog should see the crate as a safe space where he can eat without being bothered by other animals or people.

-- Place toys and favorite treats inside the crate while you’re at home to make it an enjoyable place for your pup to be (he’ll learn that good things happen there).
+- Place toys and favorite treats inside the crate while you’re at home to make it an enjoyable place for your pup to be (he’ll learn that good thing happen there).

 - Place the crate in an area of your home where there are people most of the time, like the living room or family room.
 Eventually, your dog will see it as a place he wants to be and look forward to spending maximum time in when you’re away.